top of page

 Yorkshire Showground - Entry via the main Pavilions entrance on Wetherby Rd, which will be marked Yellow Gate on YAS/Show signage

-In July we enjoyed a big treat: a behind-the-scenes visit to the Great Yorkshire Show, arranged by the Yorkshire Agricultural Society marketing department and hosted by Charles Mills.
+In July members enjoyed a behind-the-scenes visit to the Great Yorkshire Show, arranged by the Yorkshire

-Charles, the Show’s director for the last seven years, started with a short introduction followed by a tour.
-It did not take us long to appreciate just what a big deal the Great Yorkshire Show is.
+started with a short introduction followed by a tour.
+It did not take long to appreciate just what a big deal the Great Yorkshire Show is.

-Then it was back to where we started for a life-saving drink, a piece of cake and a lot of jollity before we departed with huge thanks to our new-found friends at the Yorkshire Agricultural Society.
+The visit was concluded with a life-saving drink, a piece of cake and a lot of jollity before departing with huge

 bottom of page